Skip to content

 Response 200:

 No auth required.
-Clients use this as a liveness check before sending a command. sessions counts active topics across all users.
+Clients use this as a liveness check before sending a command. sessions counts active topics across all agents.

 POST /shutdown — request daemon shutdown